lessthanoptimal/PyBoof/README.md

 After you have the source code on your local machine you can install it and its dependencies with the following commands:

 1. cd PyBoof
+2. python3 -m venv venv
+3. source venv/bin/activate
+4. pip3 install -r requirements.txt
-2. ./setup.py build
+5. ./setup.py build
-3. sudo ./setup.py install
+6. ./setup.py install

 Yes you do need to do the build first.
 This will automatically build the Java jar and put it into the correct place.
+Creating a virtual environment isn't required but recommended as you can only do so much damage with it.

 # Supported Platforms

-The code has been developed and tested on Ubuntu Linux 16.04.
+The code has been developed and tested on Ubuntu Linux 20.04.
 Should work on any other Linux variant.
 Might work on Mac OS and a slim chance of working on Windows.

 # Examples

 Examples are included with the source code.
 You can obtain them by either checkout the source code, as described above, or browsing
 [github here](https://github.com/lessthanoptimal/PyBoof/tree/master/examples).
 If you don't check out the source code you won't have example data and not all of the examples will work.

 To run any of the examples simply invoke python on the script